16 Outdoor Activities You Can Try in Johor Bahru

 Generally, the tour package include a boat, paddle and a life vest in case of emergency in addition to two professional life guards, one acting as a tour guide and leading the way and the other one on standby in the life boat.

 The stand up paddle is something you surely shouldn’t miss when you come around to Johor.
-Click here ->Coastal Paddle for extra tips on SUP.
+Click here: Stand Up Paddle, for extra tips on SUP.

 Activity #5: Fishing